gbrlprs/ai_model_1/README.md

-# Fake URL Detector CLI
+# Malicious URL Detector CLI

 A command-line tool for detecting potentially malicious URLs using machine learning.
 This project trains a Random Forest classifier on a labeled dataset of URLs, extracts interpretable features, and provides an easy-to-use CLI for training, prediction, and model interpretation.